-Slipping two fingers under the collar when your dog comes to you and before you feed the treat, gets your dog used to having his collar felt when he comes to you.
-This will prevent him from running off, meaning you can clip the lead back on when you need to.
+Slipping two fingers under the collar when your greyhound comes to you and before you feed the treat, gets your greyhound used to having their collar felt when they come to you.
+This will prevent them from running off, meaning you can clip the lead back on when you need to.

-If you find that your dog isn't responding in a training session or appears to have forgotten what he has learned, take a short break and resume the training later.
-If your dog was responding well before, it may be that you have jumped too far ahead with the training.
-For example, if your dog was able to stay for five seconds and next time, you increased the time to ten seconds and your dog moved, it means that you need to reduce the time back to five seconds and gradually increase the time rather than jumping ahead.

-Many greyhounds and their owners enjoy participating in dog sports such as agility and competitive obedience.
+If you find that your greyhound isn't responding in a training session or appears to have forgotten what they have learnt, take a short break and resume the training later.
+If your greyhound was responding well before, it may be that you have jumped too far ahead with the training.
+Many greyhounds and their owners enjoy participating in greyhound sports such as agility and competitive obedience.
 If you are interested in finding out more contact the Kennel Club at www.kennelclub.org.uk.
-Basic dog training can make a difference and help a greyhound adjust to life in a new home.
-This leaflet gives valuable hints and easy to follow training tips.